 NIS information is provided on two CD-ROMs.
-The NIS data files are on CD-ROM #1 and the NIS documentation and tools are on CD-ROM #2.
+The NIS inpatient core and hospital weights data files are on CD-ROM #1, and the NIS documentation and tools and the disease severity measures files are on CD-ROM #2.

 NIS Data Files